cynwyd/BannerlordMod/README.md

  - https://docs.bannerlordmodding.com/ for API reference and how to setup Visual Studio to make mods and such.
 The debugger works particularly well.
  - [dnSpy](https://dnspy.org/) will help greatly to decompile the taleworlds .dll files

+### Current Changes
+ - Increase gold and xp cost to upgrade troops
+ - Increase bonus income from high loyalty from ~1-25% to ~2-50%, scaling from loyalty 75+
+ - Decrease settlement loyalty debuff due to different culture from -3 to -2
+ - If player has less than 6 settlements, different settlement culture penalty is 0